mottensmann/GCalignR/README.md

 install.packages("GCalignR", dependencies = T)
 ```

 -   We are currently working a lot on the package functionalities and the documentation.
-Get the most recent development version from GitHub with
+Get the most recent beta release from GitHub with

 ``` r
     if (!("devtools" %in% rownames(installed.packages()))) {